coilcoin/coil/README.md

 Coil is an experimental micro cryptocurrency written in Python.
 It is by no means secure; much of the validation has not yet been implemented. *Coil* refers to the protocol and software, *Coilcoin* refers to the currency (COL).

-## Pending Tasks
-The following tasks must be completed before Coil is a fully functioning cryptocurrency.

-* Web Wallet is unfinished (history transactions not implemented)
-* Coinbases are not verified

 ## Getting Started
 To initialize a node, run the python script...
 ```bash